Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models

 \subsection{Objectives}

+We aim to validate the parameter posterior obtained with UA-SABI by assessing its quality and justifying the computational effort required to train the surrogate by reducing the effort to train the ABI model.
+Our central research question is ``Can we train ABI with surrogate data, do we have to, and, if so, how should we account for the uncertainty introduced by the surrogate?''.
+To keep focus on that, we deliberately remove unrelated complexities.
+Specifically, in our real-world case studies, we use computationally expensive but low-dimensional problems.
+High-dimensional models present significant challenges for surrogate training, as they typically require substantially more data to adequately capture the model's behavior.
+Additionally, inference on high-dimensional problems becomes more complex due to multi-modality and non-identifiability issues that complicate posterior estimation.
+This would make result interpretation less transparent and potentially obscure insights about the proposed approach itself.

-We aim to validate the parameter posterior obtained with UA-SABI by assessing its quality and justifying the computational effort required to train the surrogate by the reduction in effort to train the ABI model.
-To show the advantage of using surrogate data instead of scarce simulation data and to demonstrate the importance of quantifying and propagating the uncertainty of the surrogate model, we compare ABI for the true model trained with full and low budget, SABI and UA-SABI (shown in blue in \cref{fig:cases}).
+We want to show the advantage of using surrogate data instead of scarce simulation data, and demonstrate the importance of quantifying and propagating the uncertainty of the surrogate model.
+To do so, we compare UA-SABI, SABI, and standard ABI for the true model -- trained with full and low budget (shown in blue in \cref{fig:cases}).
 To validate the posteriors produced by these methods, we also compare them with those obtained using the corresponding MCMC-based approach (shown in purple in \cref{fig:cases}).